shaik1002/biggitlabbomb/doc/user/compliance/compliance_center/compliance_projects_report.md

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Secure > Compliance center**.
 1. On the page, select the **Projects** tab.
-1. Next to the project you want to add the compliance framework to, select **{pencil}** action.
+1. Next to the project you want to add the compliance framework to, select **{plus}** **Add framework**.
-1. Select one or more existing compliance frameworks or create a new one.
+1. Select an existing compliance framework or create a new one.

 To apply a compliance framework to multiple projects in a group: